zulip/zulipbot/README.md

     You can also claim an issue that you've opened by including "**@zulipbot** claim" in the body of your issue.

+    If you accidentally claim an issue you didn't want to claim, comment `@zulipbot abandon` to abandon an issue.

 * **Label your issues** — Add appropriate labels to issues that you opened by including`@zulipbot label` in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes (`""`).